 It’s easy to get caught up in all the things there are to do in Toronto in summer — between exploring all the neighbourhoods, eating all the food, and avoiding all the tourist traps, you could easily fill a week-long itinerary.
 But why not get out of the city and take a couple day trips from Toronto?

-When I was in Montreal (AKA one of my favourite cities), Tom and I rented a car so we could explore Mont Tremblant National Park.
+When I was in Montreal (AKA one of my favourite cities), my partner and I rented a car so we could explore Mont Tremblant National Park.
 While eating vegan brunches and hanging out at hip clubs was fun, it was also nice to breathe fresh mountain air!

 So, whether you’re ziplining over forests or sipping Canadian icewine, these day trips from Toronto will allow you to see some of the diverse #views beyond the city.